tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 <hr>

     - each row (except the first) represents a ***record*** of each country’s Coronavirus cases.
     - each comma separated value is a ***field*** of that record
     - the first row of the spreadsheet represents the ***titles*** of these fields
     - the first 4 values in the first row tell us that the first 4 columns represent the:
       - "Province or State"
       - "Country or Region"
       - "Latitude"
       - "Longitude"
     - The 5th column and onward represent dates
     - The values of each column represent the number of COVID-19 cases that were diagnosed for that country on a particular date.
     - For example, the New South Wales territory of Australia had zero diagnosed cases as of 1/22/20, and had 3 cases on 1/26/20

-4) You might find the data easier to read in a Spreadsheet.
+4) You might find the data easier to read when it is formatted as a spreadsheet.
 Below we have opened up the same file in Excel:

 <hr>